 I’ve been twice and my brother has been 3 times, this year I’m not going and my sister is, along with mum, Andy and my brother… so, as you can see, its a real love affair.

 We have always stayed at the same place, a gorgeous villa owned by the lovely Antonio and Paola, called La Borracia, in Campo, near to the town of Gallicano.
 The views of the surrounding countryside are absolutely stunning and the food in that region is excellent too, its one of my favourite places in the whole world.
 With Lucca and Siena not too far away by car, culture is on your doorstep.
 Closer to home are Barga and Castle Neuvo, both bustling towns and full of great places to eat.

-For anyone heading over to to this part of Italy, I’d love to share some of the great places we’ve found over the years to eat.
+For anyone heading over to this part of Italy, I’d love to share some of the great places we’ve found over the years to eat.
 For anyone considering Tuscany and unsure where exactly to go, I highly recommend Barga!
-Less touristy that Siena or Lucca, you get a real Tuscan experience.
+Less touristy than Siena or Lucca and you get a real Tuscan experience.
 A car is necessary though, lots of hills!